swimlane/swimlane-python/README.md

-# Swimlane Driver
+# Swimlane Python Client

-A Python library and CLI for the Swimlane API.
+A Python library for the Swimlane API.

 ## Toolchain